gioblu/PJON/documentation/addressing.md

 ### Local mode

-The simples way to instantiate PJON in local mode is the following:
+The simplest way to instantiate PJON in local mode is as follows:
 ```cpp
   PJONSoftwareBitBang bus;
 ```